 What causes diseases in winter?

 There are more infectious diseases in winter than in summer because viruses live longer in colder temperatures and humidity.
-These environmental conditions are suitable for microbes’ survival and spread to people, so most diseases are caused in winters.
+These environmental conditions are suitable for microbes’ survival and spread to people, so most diseases are caused in winter.

 Which diseases are common in winter?